Biblical patriarchy

 Biblical patriarchy, also known as Christian patriarchy, is a set of beliefs in Evangelical Protestant Christianity concerning gender relations and their manifestations in institutions, including marriage, the family, and the home.
 It sees the father as the head of the home, responsible for the conduct of his family.
-Notable people associated with biblical patriarchy include Douglas Wilson, R. C. Sproul, Jr., Voddie Baucham (who prefers the phrase "gospel patriarchy"), the Duggar family, Dale Partridge, Benjamin Szumskyj, and Douglas Phillips.
+Biblical patriarchy was popularized in the 1990s and early 2000s by Douglas Phillips, founder of Vision Forum Ministries, while its best-known current spokesman is Douglas Wilson.
+Other people associated with biblical patriarchy include R. C. Sproul, Jr., Voddie Baucham (who preferred the phrase "gospel patriarchy"), the Duggar family, Dale Partridge, and Benjamin Szumskyj.

 Beliefs

 The "Tenets of Biblical Patriarchy" published by Vision Forum before their demise advocates such beliefs as: